-EDTE 696B - Student Teaching: Secondary

-This is a culminating 16 week capstone experience in which the teacher candidate assumes the full responsibility of a secondary teacher under the direction of a University supervisor and a co-operating teacher.
+EDTE 696B - Student Teaching - Secondary credits: 6 This is a culminating 16 week capstone experience in which the teacher candidate assumes the full responsibility of a secondary teacher under the direction of a University supervisor and a co-operating teacher.
 Concurrent seminars are provided for student interaction, problem solving, certification requirements and informational support.